Panic Attacks in Children: What to Do and What to Avoid

 - Expresses thoughts of wanting to escape their feelings

-If you are considering private support for your child, you can search for local child clinical psychologists using your postcode at the Association of Child Psychologists in Private Practice (ACHiPPP).
+If you are considering private support, search for local child clinical psychologists using your postcode at the Association of Child Psychologists in Private Practice (ACHiPPP).

-It’s essential that your child psychologist is registered with the HCPC (Health Care Professions Council).
-Their HCPC number should be displayed on their website.
+It’s essential that your child psychologist is registered with the HCPC.
+Their HCPC number should be displayed on their website, ensuring they are fully qualified and insured.played on their website.
 This ensures your child psychologist is fully qualified and insured.

 What’s the Best Way to Prevent My Child’s Panic Attacks Long-Term?